Welcome to Menlo Park - Atherton Troop 109!

 Activities (such as hiking, overnight camping and backpacking, white water rafting, orienteering, community service, etc.) occur at least once a month.
 Families may be included in activities, whenever possible.
 T109 scouts also have other interests (e.g. jazz band, drama, football, baseball, cross-country, etc.), and are able to balance scouting with all of these, including school work.

 Troop 109 meets monthly, usually the 1st Tuesday of each month, at the Hillview Middle School Libary (Menlo Park) from 7:30 to 8:30 pm.

 What's Troop 109 All About?

-The past 4 years have been amazing years for Troop 109.
-Most notably, 15 scouts achieved Eagle, the highest rank in Boy Scouts.
-Also in June 2014, 10 scouts hiked over 90 miles at Philmont Scout Ranch in Cimmaron New Mexico.
+The past 3 years have been amazing years for Troop 109.
+Most notably, 13 scouts achieved Eagle, the highest rank in Boy Scouts.
+One Eagle Scout achieved his first Eagle Palm.
+Five other scouts are in the midst of their projects.

 Other achievements include:

 - T109 scouts average 4-5 merit badges per scout per week of summer camp at Camp Wente.